vonglasow/atoum-documentation/source/en/asserters/string.inc.rst

 isEqualToContentsOfFile
 =======================

-``isEqualToContentsOfFile`` checks that a string is equal to the content of a file given by its path.
+``isEqualToContentsOfFile`` checks that the string is equal to the content of a file given by its path.

 .. code-block:: php